Jhaniele Fowler-Nembhard: Domestic career

 Fowler-Nembhard returned to the Australian domestic scene in 2018, where she plays for West Coast Fever.
 She has been the leading goalscorer in the Suncorp Super Netball League every year since 2018 and holds the record for the most goals scored in a season.
-She was also named Suncorp Super Netball player of the year for 5 consecutive years between 2018 and 2022.
+She was also named Super Netball Player of the Year for 5 consecutive years between 2018 and 2022.
 In 2023, Fowler-Nembhard claimed her fifth consecutive Stacey Marinkovich Medal for Best and Fairest after another stellar campaign in which she scored her 5000th Suncorp Super Netball goal of her career.

 International career

 Fowler-Nembhard has been a member of the Jamaica national netball team (the Sunshine Girls) since 2010.

 Fowler-Nembhard has competed at three Fast5 Netball World Series tournaments with the Jamaica national team, winning a bronze medal in 2010.

 She has competed at the Commonwealth Games in 2010 in Delhi, 2014 in Glasgow, and captained the team in 2018 in Australia and 2022 in Birmingham.
 In 2022 Fowler-Nembhard was Captain of the Jamaican team that achieved a historic, first time for the country, silver medal at the Commonwealth Games in Birmingham, in the UK.
 Losing to Australia in the final, after defeating New Zealand in the semis and beating Australia for the first time in a Commonwealth Games during the group stage.
 There also was a match with Barbados that saw over 100 goals recorded by Jhaniele's team.

 Fowler-Nembhard competed in the Netball World Cup in 2011 in Singapore and 2015 in Australia.
 She captained the Sunshine Girls at the Netball World Cups in 2019 in England and 2023 in South Africa.
 In 2023 Fowler-Nembhard captained Jamaica to win Bronze at the World Cup in South Africa.
 She scored 302/310 (97.4%) goals during the tournament and was the only Jamaican named in the World Cup team of the Tournament.